emcrisostomo/fswatch/README.md

   * A man page.

 `fswatch` official documentation is provided in Texinfo format.
-This is the most comprehensive source of information about `fswatch`.
-The man page, in particular, is a stub meant for quick reference from the command line and is not guaranteed to be kept up to date.
+This is the most comprehensive source of information about `fswatch` and the only authoritative one.
+The man page, in particular, is a stub that suggests the user to use the info page instead.

-By default, only Info and DVI formats are generated when `fswatch` is built, according to the default rules of the GNU Build Systems.
-However, a PDF manual typeset with TeX can be generated from the Texinfo sources by issuing this
-command:

-    $ make pdf

-and can then be installed invoking the `install-pdf` target:

-    $ make install-pdf

-Since typical users will not have a TeX distribution installed in their computers, the PDF manuals for every version of `fswatch` will be hosted at [this address][documentation].

 If you are installing `fswatch` using a package manager and you would like the PDF manual to be bundled into the package, please send a feature request to the